Basque Football Federation

 The Basque Football Federation (Euskadiko Futbol Federakundea, EFF; Federación Vasca de Fútbol, FVF) is the body responsible for managing association football in the Basque Country autonomous region.
-Its offices are in the Txurdinaga neighbourhood of Bilbao.
+Its offices are in Bilbao (in the Otxarkoaga-Txurdinaga district).

 The federation manages several leagues such as the Basque Youth League and the Basque Women's Football League, as well as the Basque regional stage of the Federation Cup.
 It also organises Group 4 of the regionalised Tercera División (the fourth tier of the men's Spanish football league system), although unlike most parts of the country, the leagues at the fifth level and below are administered separately by provincial federations for Álava, Biscay and Gipuzkoa.

 The federation organises and selects the Basque Country national football team which draws its players not only from the Basque Country autonomous region, but also the neighbouring Basque regions of Navarre and the French Basque Country.
 The women's senior national team also follows this model, but the various youth representative squads contesting nationwide competitions, and the Basque amateur-level selection playing in the Spanish stage of the UEFA Regions' Cup, are composed of players only from the Basque Country autonomous region.

-The Basque Football Federation is part of the Royal Spanish Football Federation.
+The Basque Football Federation is part of the Royal Spanish Football Federation (RFEF).